maoyab/data_management_for_global_PIEP/README.md

 *Probabilistic Inference of Ecohydrological Parameters (PIEP)*: http://doi.org/10.5281/zenodo.1257718 or https://github.com/maoyab/PIEP

-Global dataset of pcohydrological parameters resulting from this study is available at https://doi.org/10.5281/zenodo.3351622
+Global dataset of ecohydrological parameters resulting from this study is available at https://doi.org/10.5281/zenodo.3351622

 **File descriptions:**